Overview

 If an error appears in a pop-up or in the Configuration Status area at the bottom of the panel, or you do not see the GUID field populated as shown above, please refer to Errors during setup and configuration for more information.

-Finally you will need to start the replication service on the primary CFA to complete setup.
+Finally you will need to start the replication service on the primary appliance to complete setup.

-Once you have started the service the connection status should show a green check mark, and display the message Remote CFA connected as of ....
+Once you have started the service the connection status should show a green check mark, and display the message Remote appliance connected as of ...

 There are some additional, optional controls that you have over the replication process and they are described below.
 You can adjust these settings at any time and do not have to deal with them at this point in the configuration process.
 It would be a good idea to read through and become familiar with what is available.
 You can then decide to set them up now or continue with starting the replication process.